Difference Between Poisonous and Venomous

 Venom is actively delivered through specialized body parts.
 Snakes inject venom through fangs.
 Bees, wasps, and scorpions use stingers.
 Spiders have fangs.
 Some fish have venomous spines.
 The toxin is delivered directly into the victim's bloodstream or tissue, bypassing digestive defenses.

 Poison is passively transferred - the victim must touch, eat, or inhale it.
 Poison dart frogs have toxic skin that must be touched or consumed.
 Poisonous mushrooms and plants must be eaten.
+Even common foods can be toxic to certain animals—chocolate is poisonous to dogs, for example.
 The toxin enters through contact or digestion rather than injection.

 A few animals are both.
 Some snakes are venomous (bite) and also become poisonous if eaten because they store toxins.
 The blue-ringed octopus is venomous (bite) but its flesh is also toxic to eat.
 These exceptions are rare.

-Venom and poison also differ chemically and medically.
+Venom and poison also differ chemically and medically, much like the distinction between bacteria and viruses matters for treatment.
 Many venoms are protein-based molecules that break down in the digestive system, which is why some snake venoms can theoretically be swallowed without harm (assuming no mouth sores).
 Poisons, by contrast, are often alkaloid or terpenoid compounds designed to survive digestion.
 This chemical difference is why antivenom must be injected intravenously rather than taken orally.

-The distinction matters for medical treatment.
+The distinction matters for medical treatment—getting it right is as critical as distinguishing a cold from the flu when choosing a course of action.
 Venomous bites and stings are treated with specific antivenoms developed by immunizing horses or sheep with small venom doses and harvesting their antibodies.
 Poisoning is treated with activated charcoal, stomach pumping, or specific antidotes depending on the toxin.
 Calling a substance by the wrong name in a medical emergency can cause confusion about proper treatment protocols.

 Things to Know